samuxiii/prototypes/learning/README.md

 - NLP NN
 - Autoencoder (image -> text)
 - Bach project (tensorflow)
-- Some examples with octave
+- Some examples with octave (not sure about that)